Key Information

 Emotional health impacts on physical health

-Emotional health impacts on physical health and is important when investigating client’s concerns about their pet’s behaviour.
-It therefore needs to be considered during the veterinary visit and when managing and treating everyday medical issues within general practice.
-The interplay between emotional and physical health has been highlighted in conditions such as Feline Idiopathic Cystitis, but the importance of considering both emotional and physical factors is relevant to a wide range of clinical conditions including endocrine disease, gastrointestinal and dermatological conditions and pain.
+Emotional health is important when investigating a client’s concerns about their pet’s behaviour but it also impacts on their physical health.
+It therefore needs to be considered during every veterinary visit and when managing and treating everyday physical health issues within general practice.
+The interplay between emotional and physical health has been highlighted in conditions such as Feline Idiopathic Cystitis, but the importance of taking a comprehensive veterinary healthcare approach is relevant to a wide range of clinical conditions including endocrine disease, gastrointestinal and dermatological conditions and pain.

 Emotional health is also important in relation to the potential behavioural manifestations of emotional challenge both within the practice setting and at home.

-This course will explore the concepts of emotional and cognitive health and their relationship with physical health.
-The role of the veterinary practice in safeguarding the emotional health of their patients will be explored and the importance of considering emotional health when managing and treating everyday medical issues will be considered.
+The role of the veterinary practice in safeguarding the emotional health of their patients will be explored and the importance of considering emotional health when managing and treating everyday clinical cases in general practice will be considered.

 Why do this course?